EBhuvan06/sky2syn_week_1/README.md

                         |_________|   A      ------
         Reset________________|
 ```
-The above block can be optimised because there is only single out put
+The above block can be optimised because there is only single output as q is giving single constant what ever the condition
 ```
                         _________
                         |         |          ------